Tender pineapple muffins with toasted coconut. |

-A famous food blogger-turned-author whose foodie envied blog-to-movie deal has apparently not cultivated much compassion for those of us stricken with gluten sensitivity recently barked on Facebook, "If I have to read one more thing about going gluten free I'm going to stomp on someone's face."
-And more than one person agreed with her.
+A famous food blogger-turned-author whose foodie envied blog-to-movie deal has apparently not cultivated much compassion for those of us stricken with gluten sensitivity recently barked on Facebook, And more than one person agreed with her.
 One of her fans (also a food blogger) added, it's "too precious".

 Strap on your helmets, Campers.
 There's not a lot of love out there.